hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 **Nets**: Nets like VCC and GND serve as abstractions for actual connections in our schematic.
 If we connected every single chip to a central VCC and GND point in our schematic, it would be very messy.
 These symbols tell the PCB Designer that we need to connect those pins while keeping the schematic clean.

 **Decoupling Capacitors**: A decoupling capacitor is placed very close to the chip that needs or supplies power.
 When a chip suddenly demands power, it provides it while the battery and other components ramp up.
 It also absorbs noise and voltage spikes from the power source.
-So, these have to be as close to their parent IC as possible.
-In the KiCAD parts list, search `C` and after placing it change the value to the correct number and units (as shown in the image).
+So, these have to be as physically close to their parent IC as possible in the PCB layout (in Part 2).

+In the KiCAD parts list, search `C` and after placing it change the *value* field to the correct number and units, 100nF in this case.

 Your *reference designator* numbers for C may be different from the image (C1 and C2).
 VCC and GND are also parts that can be imported like any other parts.
 And feel free to delete the labels on GND to reduce clutter.